Financial-Times/origami-website/_principles/tone-and-language.md

 - **bad**: O-table, O-Table, o-Table

 Our components are named in lower case and are available to use from package managers in the same way.
-We use capitalisation within components for purposes other than their description.
+We reserve capitalisation for component code, when we need to write syntax and need to conform to syntax convention.

 ##### Always capitalise service names